What Is Inpatient Detox Like?

 What Is Inpatient Detox?

-According to the National Institute on Drug Abuse, most treatment programs for addiction start with detox.
+Most treatment programs for addiction start with detox.
 This is the medical management of the withdrawal symptoms that are experienced by a person dependent on drugs and/or alcohol.
-Many times, these symptoms can be unpleasant, even painful.
+Many times, these symptoms can be unpleasant and even painful.
 In some instances, they can be deadly if not managed correctly.
-This is why it is so important for patients to seek out treatment for withdrawal early on in their recoveries from substance abuse.
+This is why it is so important for patients to seek treatment for withdrawal early on in their recoveries from substance abuse.

-Inpatient detox is a type of treatment program that allows patients to stay at the facility all day for an agreed-upon length amount of time.
-These facilities offer
+Inpatient detox is a type of treatment program that allows patients to stay at the facility 24/7 for an agreed-upon length amount of time.
+These facilities offer:

 - 24-hour care